We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities by Further Strengthening Our Risk-management Structures

 SEKISUI CHEMICAL Group’s Measures to Prevent the Spread of the Novel Coronavirus

 Until the global pandemic is brought under control, we will continue to regularly monitor the implementation of infectious disease countermeasures at all of our domestic and overseas business sites as part of our effort to ensure a secure environment for the continuation of our business.
+There were incidences of infection at domestic and overseas sites in fiscal 2021.
+Production sites have been able to cope with demand without undue problem due to the follow-up by multi-skilled workers and indirect personnel who had been trained in advance, as well as appropriate inventories.

 Enhancement of training systems